 Audio processing: disabled

 Studio Sound does not apply for live streams using RTMP Studio.
 Audio quality in RTMP Studio will be determined by the settings within the broadcasting software.
-Also, Studio Sound does not aid in sharing your audio from a screenshare video or presentation.

 Have questions or suggestions?
 Email us at [email protected].
 Happy Crowdcasting! 🎥